Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

     null
     ```

-    This will remove the peer from the network
+    This will remove the Node from the network

 1. Update networking configuration in the `static-nodes.json` used by *Node X*.
-    Even that this file is not read when using `--raftjoinexisting <raftId>`, we should keep this file updated with the right configuration.
+    Even that this file is not read when using `--raftjoinexisting <raftId>`, the file should be kept in sync with the right configuration.

 1. Follow the steps on [`Adding GoQuorum nodes`](./add_node_examples.md#raft) to add back the peer with the new network configuration to the Raft network